lucasmccabe/contagion/docs/apiref.rst

 contagion consists of two classes:

-    - ContactNetwork_ builds upon a networkx_ graph, adding vectors for tracking susceptible, infected, and recovered nodes and providing the ability to initialize with a specified fraction of nodes infected and/or recovered.
+    - ContactNetwork_ builds on a networkx_ graph, adding vectors for tracking susceptible, infected, and recovered nodes and providing the ability to initialize with a specified fraction of nodes infected and/or recovered.
     - Contagion_ implements disease simulations on contact networks, providing the ability to retrieve per-step compartmental histories and simulate test procedures (e.g. random testing or contact tracing).